-How Artificial Intelligence Can Fight Against Workplace Stress
+How Artificial Intelligence Can Tackle Workplace Stress

 American workers are among the most stressed in the world, going by Gallup’s recent data which found that more than half of the American population - a figure 20 percent higher than the global average of 35 percent - experience stress during the day on most days.
 Also, according to Wrike’s US Stress Statistics, more than 94 percent of Americans experience workplace stress.